The Working KITAS – Everything you Need to Know Before Applying in 2025

 Who is the working KITAS / Working Visa for and what are the benefits?

-The working KITAS / Working Visa (also known as a temporary stay permit) is intended for foreigners that are employed to work in Indonesia for more than a few months.
+The working KITAS / Working Visa (also known as a temporary stay permit) is a limited stay permit for foreigners that are employed to work in Indonesia for more than a few months.
 It is the most comprehensive working permit you can get and allows the user to actively earn income, open bank accounts, pay taxes, get a mobile phone etc.

 To obtain a working permit you need to work for a company that is registered within Indonesia.
 This entity can be either a Foreign Owned Company (PMA), a Representative Office or an Indonesian Owned Company.